 - Pain and suffering.
 You may also qualify for pain and suffering damages for your physical pain, emotional distress, trauma, depression, etc.

 Strengthen Your Case With a West Virginia Dog Bite Lawyer

 One way of strengthening your case is by gathering enough evidence to support your damages.
 Obtaining witness statements is also crucial as their account can add more weight to your claim.
 If you’ve been seriously injured, these tasks may not be possible, and you need the assistance of a skilled West Virginia dog bite attorney.

 Most importantly, you need to seek medical attention immediately and attend any follow-up appointments.
 While you focus on your recovery, your lawyer will get to work collecting evidence.
 While you are healing, keep a journal record of your pain, symptoms, and treatment.

 How a West Virginia Dog Bite Lawyer Can Help

 While it is possible to pursue a personal injury claim without a lawyer, doing so puts you at a disadvantage.
 First, the settlement process involves dealing with experienced insurance adjusters and/or defense attorneys (if the case proceeds to trial).
 The adjusters are skilled negotiators whose primary interest is to minimize losses for the insurance company as much as possible.

-If you got attacked by a dog in West Virginia resulting in severe injuries, we can assist you in exploring your legal options for compensation.
+If you got attacked by a dog in West Virginia, resulting in severe injuries, we could assist you in exploring your legal options for compensation.
 Contact us today for a free case evaluation.